tipi-build/docs/02-conventions.md

 ---
 title: Build by convention
-order: 2
+aliases: [ "01-conventions" ]
 ---

 ## Why ?

-Why did we ever write makefiles, CMakeLists.txt or configure IDE project settings?
+Why did we ever write Makefile, CMakeLists.txt or configure IDE project settings?
 And why are we still doing it ?

 Andrew Koenig once coined FTSE, the [Fundamental theorem of software engineering](https://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering):

 > **"We can solve any problem by introducing an extra level of indirection."**

-Building applications is an extremely complex problem, and the layers are almost infinite: linker, assembler, compiler, frontend, build-system ( *I.e.* `make` ), meta-build-system ( *I.e.* `cmake` ) to quote only a few.
+Building applications is an extremely complex problem, and the layers are almost infinite: linker, assembler, compiler, front-end, build-system ( *I.e.* `make` ), meta-build-system ( *I.e.* `cmake` ) to quote only a few.

 _Tipi_ leverages all the fabulous work done in these layer to finally make building C++ a humane task.

 ## Because

-- C++ code expresses explicitely enough what is an application entrypoint and what is reusable library code.
+- C++ code expresses explicitly enough what is an application entry-point and what is reusable library code.
 - There's no need to learn a new language to specify how to build.
 - _We are tired of specifying each single file that should be built._